Undergraduate Program

 Master's Degree Programs

-Design a personalized curriculum through our diverse areas of expertise or choose to concentrate in one of three tracks: Bible and Ancient Near East, Jewish Studies, or Arabic and Islamic Civilizations.
+Design a personalized curriculum through our diverse areas of expertise or choose to concentrate in one of these areas: Bible and Ancient Near East, Jewish Studies, or Arabic and Islamic Civilizations.

 PhD Program